msimonin/vagrant-g5k/README.md

 your local machine to `parapluie-1.rennes.grid5000.fr:8080` will be forwarded to the port `80` of the VM.

-* Bridge networking.
+### Bridge networking

 VMs are given an IP from a Grid'5000 subnet.
 They can thus communicate with each others using their IPs.

 ```